Anti-Spoofing

 A GPS spoofing attack attempts to “deceive” a GPS receiver by broadcasting counterfeit GPS signals, structured to resemble a set of normal GPS signals, or by rebroadcasting genuine signals captured elsewhere or at a different time.
 These spoofed signals may be modified in such a way as to cause the receiver to estimate its position to be somewhere other than where it actually is, or to be located where it is but at a different time, as determined by the attacker.

-For a number of years, Stanford has been performing research on how to make GPS and GPS receivers more robust to spoofing attacks.
+For a number of years, Stanford has been performing research on how to make GPS and GPS receivers more robust against spoofing attacks.
 Current research includes the following techniques:

 - Using WAAS message authentication